Dhanfinix/medicine-reminder/README.md

 A RESTful API for managing medicine reminders.
 This API allows you to create, read, update, and delete medicine records with their dosage, frequency, and timing information.

+> This project was created entirely using [Cursor](https://cursor.sh), the AI-first code editor.

 ## Features

 - CRUD operations for medicine records